-Thanksgiving—the one time each year we justify eating until our pants can’t button.
-And we aren’t filling up on an abundance of fruits and vegetables.
-Instead, the Thanksgiving dinner table is usually full of fat, salt and sugar.
-Avoid Thanksgiving guilt by keeping the turkey and swapping these two traditional dishes with healthy sides for Thanksgiving:
+Thanksgiving dinner—the one time each year we justify eating until our pants can’t button.
+Unfortunately, we aren’t filling up on an abundance of fruits and vegetables.
+Instead, the Thanksgiving dinner table is usually full of fat, salt, and sugar.
+Avoid Thanksgiving guilt by keeping the turkey and swapping these two traditional dishes with healthy sides for Thanksgiving.

 Traditional sweet potato casserole is loaded with sugar, making it a dish your smile won’t be thankful for on the festive day.
 Instead, opt for this healthier sweet potato mash.

-1. Peel the sweet potatoes and put in a pot to boil for 20-30 minutes.
+1. Peel the sweet potatoes and put in a pot to boil for 20–30 minutes.
 Test them with a fork.
-Remove from heat when they are tender.
+Remove from heat when they’re tender.

 2. Cut the top of the garlic clove off, enough to expose the open cloves.
 Drizzle with olive oil and wrap in aluminum foil.
 Bake at 400o F for 30 minutes.
 This step can be done the day before and the garlic kept in the refrigerator overnight if your oven is preoccupied on the big day.